AuenKr/open-code.nvim/SUPPORT.md

 # Support

-This document outlines the various ways you can get help with OpenCode.
+This document outlines the various ways you can get help with Opencode.

 ## GitHub Discussions